PaulAtkins88/PaulAtkins88.github.io/interest.md

 My friend advised me of an opportunity arising in Ballarat with [ESTA][esta] working for 000 Emergency.
 I believed and still do believe that it is a rewarding career with alot of pathways to other roles inside the Emergency Services Sector and I applied.

-Then comes Marriage, children and a mortgage - Suddenly I cannot resume my goal of working in the IT environment due to the fact I cant drop wage a cent to pursue full time study.
+Then comes marriage, children and a mortgage - Suddenly I cannot resume my goal of working in the IT environment due to the fact I can't drop wage a cent to pursue full time study.

-Its then someone at work said "Hey have you had a look at [OUA][oua]?
+It was when someone at work said "Hey have you had a look at [OUA][oua]?
 I got excited about the fact that I could work fulltime and study in the down periods and on my days off.

 I chose RMIT over Swinburne primarily because "Royal Melbourne **Institute of Technology**" made sense to me wanting to do a Bachelors in Information Technology.
 After doing some research on the lectures and job opportunities at RMIT it just cemented by decision.